jakefleming/idiotproof/readme.md

 Idiot Proofed was made so we'd never have to open InDesign again.
 It works best locally, where gulp can watch for changes to fonts.
 On font selection Idiot Proofed takes a wild guess at where you're at in your proofing process, what opentype features are available in your font, and delivers proofing material accordingly.

-## The stages
+## The tabs
+Idiot Proofed starts with an out-of-the-box proof.
+The font size, styling, and content are editable and saved in `localStorage`.
+If you want a custom version, clone the repository and run it locally by editing the `src/js/proof.json` file.
 1. Hamburgers — minumum rhythm sense character set
-2. Spacing — basic character set, `NOno` spacing control sets, and trio spacing controls
+2. Spacing — basic character set, `NOno` spacing control sets, trio spacing, and some figure spacing.
 3. Pangram — basic character set in panagrams
 4. Kerning — wider character set, common kerning problems, kerning trios, furniture
+5. Italics — inline italics can be accessed by uploading two fonts, then holding `shift` to select both chips.
+The second selection will be the italic font.
+Select text in proofs and hit `⌘+i` to italicize inline text.
-5. Diacritics — examples of diacritics accross a selection of latin languages
+6. Diacritics — examples of diacritics accross a selection of latin languages
-6. Features — auto generated demonstration of features
+7. Features — auto generated demonstration of features
-7. Greek — basic character set, selection of text focusing on each letter
+8. Greek — basic character set, selection of text focusing on each letter
-8. Cyrillic — basic character set, uppercase and lowercase spacing control sets
+9. Cyrillic — basic character set, uppercase and lowercase spacing control sets

 ## How to install locally
 Clone this repository.
 If you have node installed and gulp installed go ahead and get the party started: